johnulist/category-tree-regenerator/README.md

 ## Instructions

-Just extract the module Zip in your modules directory and intall the module from PS backoffice.
+Just extract the module Zip in your modules directory and intall it from PS backoffice.